Chester Zoo is England’s top attraction outside of London… AGAIN

-A host of new developments for visitors are also set to open over the next 12 months including the transformation of the building at the heart of Chester Zoo’s history, Oakfield House - the inspirational home of the zoo’s founder George Mottershead - into a gastro pub with stunning garden room.
+A host of new developments for visitors are also set to open over the next 12 months including the transformation of the building at the heart of Chester Zoo’s history, The Oakfield - the inspirational home of the zoo’s founder George Mottershead - into a gastro pub with stunning garden room.

 Work is also underway on an immersive walk-through Madagascan forest which will allow visitors to get closer to the zoo’s lemurs than ever before.